xster/flutter-wiki/Chat.md

 Most channels have a rate limit applied which reduces the frequency with which people who are not yet "team members" (contributors) can post.

-The #hidden-chat channel is the only channel that is not publicly-readable; you have to be a member of the "team" role to see it.
+The #flutterista and #hidden-chat channels are not publicly-readable.
+For #flutterista you have to be a member of the Flutterista group to see it.
+For #hidden-chat you have to be a member of the "team" role to see it.

 ## New channels